 Are you looking for underpriced properties to renovate with a sea view in a prime location?
 No problem, the machine will be able to classify this type and find the best deal as soon as the property comes to the market.
 It will instantly calculate the return on investment (ROI) based on the best past rental and selling prices.

-But what does this have to do with a Brit investing into a Spanish property?
+But what does this have to do with a Brit investing into a Spanish property in Marbella?

 Based on real estate odysseys, like the one of Marc, a group of tech-visionaries that shared his struggles created a user-friendly platform, which aggregates all the real estate data and displays it in a minimal and elegant way.